Echinocereus pectinatus (Scheidw.) Engelm.

 Echinocactus pectinatus, Cereus dasyacanthus var. minor, Cereus dasyacanthus var. neomexicanus, Cereus pectinatus, Echinocactus pectiniferus, Echinocereus pectinatus subsp. pectinatus, Echinocereus pectinatus var. pectinatus, Echinopsis pectinata

 Echinocereus pectinatus is a cactus with globose to cylindrical, usually solitary stems almost hidden by the short interlocking spines.
 The stems grow up to 14 inches (35 cm) tall and up to 5 inches (13 cm) in diameter.
 Spines are yellow, pinkish, or brownish.
 Flowers are diurnal, borne on the sides of the stems, intense pink (but also magenta, lavender or yellow to near-whitish) with a greenish-white base.
-They are funnel-shaped, up to 3 inches (8 cm) long, and about the same in diameter.
+They are funnel-shaped, up to 3 inches (8 cm) long with an equal diameter.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).